Khangnguyen04/seattle-crime-data/README.md

   (found in Offenses Before/After MCPP dashboard)

-  We see that burglary, destruction/damage of property, and motor vehicle theft all spike during 2020.
+  * We see that burglary, destruction/damage of property, and motor vehicle theft all spike during 2020.
 A possible outcome    of the BLM protests and Covid-19.

   ![image](https://github.com/Khangnguyen04/seattle-crime-data/assets/131831732/7ae94a1d-a66f-4ccc-97c8-6fc9cedc0d9f)

-(found in Offenses Before/After MCPP Summary)
+(found in Seattle Offenses Summary dashboard)

-  A dramatic 8.30% increase in crime can be seen from 2019 to 2020 further proving the case.
+  * A dramatic 8.30% increase in crime can be seen from 2019 to 2020 further proving the case.

   ### Analysis 3 Results